 IMOU Fest Kicks Off this July: Get Massive Discounts on the Top Security Cameras

-Upgrade your home security this summer with IMOU's exclusive offers during IMOU Fest and Amazon Prime Day.
+Upgrade your home security this summer with IMOU's exclusive offers during IMOU Fest.

-LONDON, July 10, 2024 /PRNewswire/ -- IMOU, a leading smart IoT company, today announced the IMOU Fest sales event running throughout July.
+WARSAW, Poland, July 11, 2024 /PRNewswire/ -- IMOU, a leading smart IoT company, today announced the IMOU Fest sales event running throughout July.
 This summer, customers can enjoy massive discounts on IMOU's latest security camera lineup, including affordable, indoor, and premium outdoor models.

-Throughout July, you can purchase the discounted IMOU products, including the popular wireless security cameras, with discounts of up to 50% off from selected UK retailers such as B&Q.
+Enjoy IMOU Fest - Get up to 32% off in retail stores.

-From July 16 to 17, visit Amazon for fantastic discounts of up to 25% on some of IMOU's popular and latest security cameras, including indoor and outdoor models, as well as dual-camera systems for larger areas.
+Throughout the entire month of July, you can purchase discounted IMOU security products directly from retailers including Eltrox, Media Expert, Komputronik, and Allegro, with savings of up to 32% off on selected models.

 IMOU Dual Series Cameras

-Dual lens security cameras represent a significant advancement in surveillance technology, utilizing two lenses to capture the moments from multiple perspectives.
-With Ranger Dual and Cruiser Dual, every corner of your home is completely covered and safeguarded from the inside out.
+Dual lens security cameras are a significant advancement in surveillance, using two lenses for multiple perspectives.
+IMOU's Ranger Dual and Cruiser Dual ensure comprehensive coverage and security for your home.

-Ranger Dual provides complete control for indoor home security, while Cruiser Dual offers peace of mind for outdoor areas.
-With similar functions, Cruiser Dual is also IP66-rated withstanding stormy and dusty outdoor conditions.
-Other customizable features include smart color vision, alarm scheduling, and personalized alarm tones, making it the ultimate choice for tailored home security solutions.
+Ranger Dual offers complete indoor security control, while Cruiser Dual secures the outside of your property.
+Cruiser Dual is IP66-rated, handling stormy and dusty conditions with ease.
+Additional features include smart color vision, alarm scheduling, and personalized alarm tones, making IMOU cameras the ultimate choice for customized home security.

-Don't miss the chance to upgrade your home security system with the Ranger Dual 6MP and IMOU Cruiser Dual 8MP cameras, now up to 22% off on Amazon.
+Don't miss the chance to upgrade your home security system with the Dual-Lens series, now up to 21% off on the Ranger Dual 10MP and up to 11% off on the Cruiser Dual 8MP at key offline retailers.

 - Ranger Dual 6MP